Peter-Ebert/Valli-Encoding/README.md

 ```

 ## Support
 Ideally knowledge would be free, but it takes time and effort to create and communicate, all the while one cannot live on ideas and dissertations alone.
-With the emergence of sites that provide direct support from viewers like Patreon and Twitch/Youtube, I hope exchanging this content for financial support isn't asking too much.
+With the emergence of sites that enable direct support from viewers like Patreon and Twitch/Youtube, I hope exchanging this content for financial support isn't asking too much.
 If you enjoyed this as much as a drink, a movie, or more and have the ability to help out I'd greatly appreciate it.

 [Support this project](https://www.paypal.com/donate/?business=S7Q76A99VU44W&no_recurring=0&currency_code=USD)
-The receipt will have an email address if you want to send questions/requests, I'll do my best to answer them if not in the [FAQ](FAQ.md).
+The receipt will have an email address if you want to send questions/requests, if you've donated I'll do my best to answer them if not in the README/[FAQ](FAQ.md).

 I have more ideas I'd like to explore, but I quit my job to work on this and have spent the funds I put aside.
-I'm grateful and lucky to have had the chance to set aside time to work on this and never intended to make money off it, so any donations would encourage further research or requests for improvements.
+I'm grateful and lucky to have had the chance to set aside time to work on this and never intended to make money off it, so any donations would encourage further research or improvements.

 ## Final Thoughts
 This approach for encoding is admittedly is not very practical, given it's polynomial / factorial nature and the fact encoding requires changing every bit along the entire length of the compressed value (bad for cpu caches), but it is fun to think about how this the absolute smallest we can possibly get for random (i.i.d.) symbol locations.
 The dataset I originally set out to compress was bit sets from hash values (e.g. probablistic counts, bloom filters), so it may have some applications there since those datasets don't normally compress very well.
 Memory and storage are ample these days so the few bytes it saves may not seem significant, but it's worth noting that even a 1 bit reduction means we've reduced the number of possible values in half.